LinaR05/Chrome-Extension/ChromeExtension/README.md

-# Security Alerts - a Chrome Extension
+# Chrome Extension - Installation Guide

-This Chrome Extension is part of my master thesis on _Opportune Moments for Security Tasks_.
-It's designed to provide security enhancing suggestions to the user.
-You will be asked to complete a short survey after every interaction.
+This Chrome Extension is designed for my research project on user behavior regarding security and privacy tasks during everyday browsing.
+At certain moments, the extension may prompt you with short surveys based on your interactions.

 ## Prerequisites

-- Google Chrome Browser
+- You must be on a Google Chrome Browser, the extension only runs in Chrome.

 ## Installation

-1. Clone or download the repository
+1. Click on the Releases section
+2. Under version v1.0.0, download chrome-extension.zip
-2. Open Chrome browser
+3. Open a chrome browser
-3. Navigate to `chrome://extensions/` or click on the three dots in the top right corner and select `More tools` -> `Extensions`
+4. Navigate to `chrome://extensions/` or click on the three dots in the top right corner and select `More tools` -> `Extensions`
-4. Enable `Developer mode` in the top right corner
+5. Enable `Developer mode` in the top right corner
-5. Click on `Load unpacked` and select the cloned repository
+6. Click on `Load unpacked`
-6. The extension should now be installed and ready to use
-7. You can pin the extension to the browser toolbar by clicking on the puzzle piece in the top right corner and then clicking on the pin icon next to the extension
+7. Select the folder you extracted from the ZIP file
-8. Enable [Google SYNC](https://support.google.com/chrome/answer/185277?co=GENIE.Platform%3DDesktop&hl=en-GB) in the Chrome browser
+8. The extension will now appear in your Chrome Extension list
-9. Make sure your search engine is either Google or DuckDuckGo

 ## Usage and Study

-For this part of the study, you simply have to use the browser as you normally would.
-The extension will occasionally provide you with security alerts.
-You will be asked to complete a short survey after every interaction.
-We would highly appreciate it, if you could keep the extension enabled during the whole study duration.
-You can see whether the study is still running by clicking on the extension icon in the browser toolbar.
-After the study is finished, you can remove the extension and delete the repository.
+For this part of the study, use your browser as you normally would.
+The extension will occasionally provide you with security-related suggestions as part of the study.
+After each interaction you'll be asked to complete a brief survey.
+Please keep the extension enabled during the whole study duration.
+You can see whether the study is still active by clicking on the extension icon in the toolbar.
+Once the study is finished feel free to remove the extension.

 ## Privacy Policy